Cycling Clothing Buyers Guide + Video

 If you're working hard in the saddle, then it's likely you'll start to sweat.
 A decent cycling jersey will draw this sweat away from your body, keeping you both dry and comfortable and helping to regulate your temperature.
 They'll also do the opposite if it's cold, acting as another insulation layer to help you retain heat.

 One key piece of clothing that all cyclists need in their wardrobe is a high visibility jacket or gilet.
 Cycling on roads at night or during bad weather can get dangerous, so giving other drivers the best possible chance of seeing you is critical.
-High visibility and reflective clothing uses special materials that reflect light from street lamps and car headlights, making other road or path users aware of you.
+High visibility and reflective clothing uses special materials that reflect light from streetlamps and car headlights, making other road or path users aware of you.

 Just like pretty much every piece of cycling clothing, gloves do several important jobs that will not only keep you comfortable, but safe too.
 Spending a lot of time supporting your upper body on the handlebars can result in sore palms, so some gel padding to support the main pressure points will allow you to ride for longer, as well as making it easier to get back on your bike a few days later without too much soreness.

-Whether you're a road rider putting in effort on a hot day or a mountain bike rider battling against the elements, a good pair of socks will go a long way to keeping your comfortable.
+Whether you're a road rider putting in effort on a hot day or a mountain bike rider battling against the elements, a good pair of socks will go a long way to keeping you comfortable.
 If sweat and heat are problems, then a decent pair of cycling socks will wick sweat away, keeping your feet nice and cool.
 If you're on the other end of the temperature spectrum, then look for a pair of thicker cycling socks that will keep your feet warmer for longer.

 While we're on the subject of feet, cycling shoes are super important.
 Although it's totally possible to ride a bike in trainers if you're commuting a short distance, we'd always recommend cycling shoes with cleats for longer journeys.
 These specially designed shoes allow for a cleat (or clip) on the sole that clips into specially designed pedals (which you'll need to fit to your bike - check out our guide).

-A pair of clear glasses will keep wind and bugs out of your eyes, so they're a must-have if you're planning flying down hills or winding up the pace on the flat.
+A pair of clear glasses will keep wind and bugs out of your eyes, so they're a must-have if you're planning on flying down hills or winding up the pace on the flat.
 If you're riding in summer or in bright conditions, then consider a pair of cycling sunglasses to protect your eyes from UV rays.

-Shop allImportant cycle clothing properties
+Important cycle clothing properties

 Waterproofing